 - Creating videos like the Scarecrow that takes a stand and challenges how the fast food industry typically operates and sources its food.

-- Holding free festivals like Cultivate where people celebrate good food and music and connect with each other.
+- Holding free festivals like Cultivate where people celebrate good food, music, ideas, and connect with each other.

 - Sponsoring a “Food for Thought” column on the Huffington Post that is dedicated to creating awareness about how food is grown and the effects this system has on our world.